Contract digital design solutions and services Supporting cognition and learning to create positive experiences

-Digital solutions have little room for scalped bell-curves, fashion-led compromises, or a second-hand "Cinderella's slipper" template.
-After all, you're not Cinderella and that slipper may never fit?
+Your digital solutions have no room for scalped bell-curves, fashion-led compromises, or a second-hand "Cinderella's slipper" template.
+You are not Cinderella and that slipper may never fit?

-My name is Pat Godfrey and my tailored consultation is available to your agile eLearning, web, platform or app design teams remotely from my XLT studio, or when embedded on site in Ireland or the UK.
+My name is Pat Godfrey.
+My tailored consultation is available to your agile eLearning, web, platform or app design teams either remotely from my XLT studio, or when embedded on site in Ireland or the UK.

 Offer your customers the best universal experience of your brand, values, and services.